-- 2. The Planning Director shall notify the property owner of the preliminary determination by first-class, prepaid mail.
+2. The Planning Director shall notify the property owner of the preliminary determination by first-class, prepaid mail.
 Failure of the Planning Director to act within the forty-five (45) day period shall be considered to be a determination that the structure is not eligible for listing on the register.
-For purposes of this section, the decision shall be considered to have been made on or before the date of mailing of the notice. - 3.
-The effects of the preliminary determination are provided below: - a.
+For purposes of this section, the decision shall be considered to have been made on or before the date of mailing of the notice.

+3. The effects of the preliminary determination are provided below:

+a.
 If the Planning Director determines that the building or structure is eligible for consideration for listing on the Register, the applicant shall be informed that a certificate of appropriateness is required for such demolition.
-Review of the proposed demolition shall then proceed according to the certificate of appropriateness review procedures outlined in 17.62.160. - b.
+Review of the proposed demolition shall then proceed according to the certificate of appropriateness review procedures outlined in 17.##.160.

+b.
 If the Planning Director determines that the building or structure is not eligible for listing on the Alameda County Register, the permit to demolish or relocate the building or structure shall be issued without further restrictions under this chapter.

-17.62.160 Certificate of Appropriateness
+17.##.160 Certificate of Appropriateness

 A certificate of appropriateness is required for any alteration, relocation or demolition of a landmark, structure of merit or contributing resource within a historic preservation district.
 A certificate of appropriateness is also required for new construction on a site occupied by a landmark, structure of merit, contributing resource, or within a historic preservation district.
 Approval of such work shall be required even if no other permits or entitlements are required by the County.
 The issuance of a certificate of appropriateness is not required for preventative maintenance or interior work that does not affect the appearance of the exterior.
+For the purpose of this chapter, "preventative maintenance" means any work, the sole purpose and effect of which is to correct deterioration, decay or damage.

-17.62.170 Certificate of Appropriateness-Application
+17.##.170 Certificate of Appropriateness-Application

 The owner or authorized representative shall file an application for a certificate of appropriateness with the Planning Department on forms provided by the department for such purpose.
 The application shall be accompanied by material required in application forms and a non-refundable filing fee as set forth in the schedule of fees established by resolution of the Board of Supervisors.
-As soon thereafter as practicable after the application is deemed complete, the application shall be forwarded to the Parks, Recreation and Historical Commission for its review at a public hearing.
+As soon thereafter as practicable after the application is deemed complete, the application shall be forwarded to the Parks, Recreation and Historical Commission for its review and recommendation at a public hearing.

-17.62.180 Certificate of Appropriateness-Review Procedures
+17.##.180 Certificate of Appropriateness-Review Procedures

-A. The Commission may review and make recommendations to the Planning Director regarding a filed certificate of appropriateness, except for those projects classified as "small projects" under Section 17.62.200.
-The required public notice of the Commission hearing on the review and recommendation of a certificate of appropriateness shall be provided according to the provisions outlined in Section 17.62.120.
+The Commission shall have the authority to recommend to the Planning Director or designee the approval, approval with conditions, or denial of a certificate of appropriateness, except for those projects classified as "small projects" under Section 17.##.200.
+The required public notice of the Commission hearing on the review and recommendation of a certificate of appropriateness shall be provided according to the provisions outlined in Section 17.##.120.
 At such hearing, the applicant and other interested parties shall have the right to present evidence regarding the application for the certificate of appropriateness.
 The Commission may continue the public hearing until its next regular meeting or may defer action after closing the public hearing until its next regular meeting.
-Final action by the Commission shall not be deferred longer than 90 days after the date on which the certificate of appropriateness was initially filed.
+Final action by the Commission shall not be deferred longer than 90 days after the date on which the public hearing on the certificate of appropriateness was initially held.